Scrapbooking is putting together photos and keepsakes of a special event in a gorgeous album for people to treasure.

-Allowing people to make a page or two of a scrapbook is of course going to cost more because you’ll need to buy loads of materials so everyone can have a go.
-It can also give people inspiration to set up their own business and take customers from you.
+Allowing people to make a page or two of a scrapbook is of course going to cost more, because you’ll need to buy loads of materials so everyone can have a go.
+It might also give people inspiration to set up their own business and take potential customers from you.

-But it could also make you money if you know your friends like to have a go at something but are unlikely to see the project through themselves.
-If you are unsure, stick to the first option and chat to your friends about how you do it and what you could do for them.
+But it could also make you money, especially if you know your friends like to have a go at something but are unlikely to see the project through themselves.
+If you’re unsure, stick to the first option and chat to your friends about how you do it and what you could do for them.

-If you have been scrapbooking for a while and think you have some tips to share then you could make money by teaching scrapbooking classes.
+If you have been scrapbooking for a while and think you have some tips to share, you could make money by teaching scrapbooking classes.
 Visit your local arts and crafts shop and suggest a series of in-store demonstrations.

 You’ll need to negotiate a fee with the shop, but it could be very good for their business, so show them this by doing the first class for free.
 This will also give you an idea of how much interest there will be and how much you should then charge the shop.

-If no one shows up, you won’t be able to charge much, but if your classes are popular you are worth a lot of money so don’t undersell yourself.
-In the US, some women are earning as much as £37.50 per hour instructing classes.
+If no one shows up, you won’t be able to charge much, but if your classes are popular you’re then worth a lot of money, so don’t undersell yourself.

 Setting up blogs is now easier than ever.
-With sites like Blogger offering easy to use templates and URL addresses all you have to is register, pick a template and a name and poof… you are up and running.
+With sites like Squarespace and WordPress offering easy to use templates and URL addresses all you have to is register, pick a template and a name and poof… you’re up and running.

-It’s free to start a blog, but you will need to invest your time writing interesting and clear blog posts on scrapbooking.
+It’s often free to start a blog, but you might need to invest a small amount if you want to remove the name of your hosting site from your URL.
+You will obviously also need to invest your time writing interesting and clear blog posts on scrapbooking.
 Include lots of tips and ways to save money – it’s always a popular theme.
 Allow people to post messages so you can answer questions and interact with your readers.

-Once you are up and running with good images and content, you can start to advertise your skills on your page as well as trying to get appropriate advertisers to advertise on your page.
-Google AdWords is great for this as all you do is add them on your page and Google place ads that go well with your content.
+Once you are up and running with good images and content, you can start to advertise your skills on your page as well as trying to get appropriate advertisers on board.
+Google AdWords is great for this, as all you do is add it on your page and Google will place ads that go well with your content.

-If making scrapbooks or teaching classes is too time consuming for you but you have a creative flair for creating layouts, you can still make a profit by selling them.
-Loads of people have fun creating books, but need a basic layout which they can add their personal embellishments to; that’s where you step in.
+If making scrapbooks or teaching classes is too time consuming for you but you have a flair for creative layouts, you can still make a profit by selling them.
+Loads of people have fun creating books, but need a basic layout that they can add their personal embellishments to.
+That’s where you step in.

 Sell these by offering them on your blog site or set yourself up with your own Etsy store.
-Setting it up is free and you are able to personalise and customise your store, too!
-The best part is that their commission fee is only 3.5% – a lot lower than eBay’s 7.5%.
+Setting up is free and you’re able to personalise and customise your store, too.
+The best part is that their commission fee is only 5% – a lot lower than eBay’s 10%.

 If you don’t want make the books themselves, but you are enthusiastic about scrapbooking and being creative, you can become a scrapbooking consultant.
 It’s like doing Tupperware parties, but instead you are selling scrapbook materials by demonstrating how people can use them and giving them ideas for their own scrapbooks.